 - The peoples/demographics that inhabit your world (is everyone human?
 Are there tensions between groups?
 If yes, why?)

-2: Give your fictional world vivid contrasts
+Give your fictional world vivid contrasts

-3: Brainstorm convincing names for your world’s settings
+Brainstorm convincing names for your world’s settings

 A great name conveys the mood of a place.
 Tolkien’s world is full of names that convey the tone and mood of the places they describe.
 ‘The Shire’ has a soft assonance, fitting a world of green pastures.
 It has echoes of ‘Ireland’ or many a British rural town.

 Discworld is also balanced on the backs of four elephants which in turn stand on the back of a giant turtle, the Great A’Tuin.
-Thus Pratchett gives a literal name to a setting that is absurd and imaginative.
-It’s this combining of the mundane and literal with the wildly imaginative that gives many of his novels their sly, satirical humour.
+Thus Pratchett gives a literal name to a setting that is absurd and imaginative, so there is contrast between the simplicity of the name and the complexity of its features.
+It’s this combining of the mundane and literal with the wildly imaginative that gives many of Pratchett’s novels their sly, dry, satirical humour.

 When you brainstorm names for places in your world building, think about:

 - Mood: What is your place’s mood?
 Think about the Tolkien examples above and how the sounds of the words themselves feel apt for the place.

-4: Avoid focusing exclusively on large-scale details
+Avoid focusing only on large-scale details

 Remember to include small-scale details about your world and its ways, where relevant to the story.
 Think about what characters in the different locations of your story wear and eat.
 How do their speech patterns, slang, or cultural customs differ?
-A naval town will likely feature seafood strongly on the menu.
+A naval town, for example, will likely feature fresh seafood strongly on the menu.

 5: Use the senses to show your world through characters’ eyes